Learn by Playing: Property Pursuit

 Game Board, Game Board Construction, Instruction Sheet

 Next in the design process was the game board.
-I completed this process with the aid of Rocha who began concept development.
+This was completed in collaboration with Rocha who began concept development.
 Based on feedback received from the client, we decided to create an abstract, organic shape for the game's path, versus a square path.
-I researched maps and above ground photographs of neighborhoods in order to design a path that best represented the shape neighborhood.
-I also sketched visuals that one might see in an active community.
-My initial concept sketches, the coloring, and illustrations were done in Procreate for iPad.
-The path of the board, the icons, the spaces for the cards, and the logotype were created or added in Adobe Illustrator.
+Maps and above ground photographs of neighborhoods were referenced in order to design a path that best represented the shape of a neighborhood.
+The house characters were also sketched doing community activities.
 The process consisted of switching between both programs based on the task best suited for each program.
-I also created the written rule sheet for the game using my illustrations.
-Once the design was finalized digitally, the 20" x 20" board was printed, cut, and tiled to a 8" x 8" finished sized.
+A written rule sheet was also created using these illustrations.

 Box Construction and Wrapping